Demon Flexforce Impact Shorts Review

 First off, these Demon Flexforce X V6 D3O Impact Shorts are surprisingly comfortable.
 They fit snug but not tight, so you don’t feel restricted.
 I wore them all day, and honestly kind of forgot I had them on.
 There’s no weird pinching or shifting around the waistband and they stayed in place even after a few rough crashes.
 The material is breathable and stretchy, so you don’t feel like you’re wearing a brick wall.

 The biggest win for comfort is the T.P.S.
 (Total Padding System).
 The removable insert gives you the flexibility to adjust the padding depending on the kind of day you’re having.
 Want more protection?
 Add a little more padding.
 Want to keep it light?
 Take it out.
-Definitely nice to have that level of customization.
+Definitely nice to have that level of customisation.
+I mostly left it installed because it worked well enough that I never really felt the need to mess with it.

 That said, budget options like Bodyprox are potentially a little more comfortable for all-day wear, but you’re sacrificing a lot of protection.
 The Demon Flexforce X V6 strikes a good balance between comfort and solid protection, especially with that removable padding.